The following OSUN Faculty are doing research in Functional Foods and Bioactive components.

 Steve Clinton, MD, Ph.D., Professor, Department of Internal Medicine.
 Diet and Nutrition in the etiology and prevention of cancer.

-Zobeida Cruz Monserrate, Ph.D., Assistant Professor, Department of Internal Medicine; Division of Gastroenterology, Hepatology and Nutrition, understanding the molecular mechanisms of how obesity increases the risk of developing pancreatic diseases.
+Zobeida Cruz Monserrate, Ph.D., Associate Professor, Department of Internal Medicine; Division of Gastroenterology, Hepatology and Nutrition, understanding the molecular mechanisms of how obesity increases the risk of developing pancreatic diseases.

 Monica Guisti, Ph.D., Professor, Department of Food Science and Technology.
 Natural colorants and their potential for health promoting properties.